Here Are 4 of the Biggest Risks When You Invest

 No investment is without risk.
 You may feel safe when you do what financial advisers consider the “right thing” — invest in a broad stock market index fund with a long-term view — but there is risk there as well.

 Unfortunately, to build wealth over time, investors need to accept a significant amount of risk.
-Leaving money in risk-free investments such as high-yield savings accounts isn’t investing at all.
+Leaving money in risk-free investments, such as high-yield savings accounts, isn’t really investing at all.
 By taking on very little risk, keeping the bulk of your wealth in a savings account practically guarantees you’ll lose purchasing power over the long term due to the rising costs of goods that you might buy with that money.

 Anyone who has ever invested in a 401(k) plan has had the opportunity to be familiar with risk profiling.
 To help you design your retirement portfolio, most 401(k) managers allow you to select your investments based on your appetite for risk.
-By asking the investor several questions about how they would react to different levels of investment performance, these 401(k) tools will categorize the investor based on risk tolerance: usually low, medium, and high.
+By asking the investor several questions about how they would react to different levels of investment performance, these 401(k) tools will categorize the investor based on their own, personal risk tolerance: usually low, medium, and high.

-Measuring and evaluating the risk involved in any investment is a little more complex.
+Measuring and evaluating the risk involved in any investment is a little more complex, though.
 While an investor’s risk tolerance can be categorized or marked on a scale, an investment’s risk should be plotted using several dimensions.
 To evaluate an investment, you should consider the different types of risk that could affect its performance in order to determine whether the investment is appropriate for you.

 Market risk considers a broader picture.
 If you are invested in stocks, particularly if you choose the less expensive (but not necessarily safer) route of investing in a broad stock-based index fund, you have to accept that the overall economic condition of the country — or even the world — will cause your investment’s value to fluctuate.
 Market risk is relevant also for investments in single companies, bonds, or other products.